A.I.: Artificial Intelligence

 Families can talk about...

-Families can talk about whether what David feels is love, and Dr. Hobby's real reason for creating him.
+Families can talk about whether wha the androidt David feels in A.I.
+Artificial Intelligence is love, and Dr. Hobby's real reason for creating him.
 Is there any way to make a robot "real?"
 If the movie is about making a machine that can feel, why is the title "Artificial Intelligence?"